threadi/wp-personio-integration-light/readme.txt

 * New check for configured Personio-URL in Site Health
 * Removed 5 minutes cronjob as it is discouraged by WordPress (TODO Migrate)
 * Removed support for multilingual-plugins to detect the actual language (this is now only in Pro-plugin)
+* Removed usage of filter in classic widgets
 * Mark the filter options on Block "Personio Positions" as deprecated incl. warning for user to use Filter Block instead
 * Fixed usage of classic widgets
 * Fixed wrong Position count on dashboard